kavun/kavun.github.io/_posts/2013-09-09-javascript-style-guide.md

+---
+comments: true
+date: 2013-06-08
+layout: post
+slug: javascript-style-guide
-## Javascript Style Guide
+title: Javascript Style Guide

-> Just because you can doesn't mean you should
+summary: 'Just because you can doesn't mean you should.'
+---

 Adapted from